ObjectIsAdvantag/sparkbot-starterkit/docs/BasicWebhookSample.md

 ![](img/ListRooms.png)

 Toogle Test mode to on.
 Run the request, navigate to a Room from the list displayed in the right pane.
-Copy page the id of the Room, here Y2lzY29zcGFyazovL3VzL1JPT00vMjQ4ZTQ3OTAtZWJjZi0xMWU1LTkyMjEtMTVmMTZiMmJlZjUx.
+Copy the id of the Room, here Y2lzY29zcGFyazovL3VzL1JPT00vMjQ4ZTQ3OTAtZWJjZi0xMWU1LTkyMjEtMTVmMTZiMmJlZjUx.

 ![](img/PickRoomId.png)